You want to know if your website is contributing to your business the best that it can. And if it’s not, you need to know where you can improve it.

 So how can you know which web analytics tools are best for you?

 The short answer is that it comes down to your team’s priorities.
 If you are a small business still, you may only need one tool, like Google Analytics.
 If you are focused on growing via SEO, then, by all means, equip your team with a specialized SEO tool.
-And if you have reached scale with your content marketing and you want to improve your ROI, then it’s time to consider a dedicated content analytics tool like Parse.ly.
+And if you have reached scale with your content marketing and you want to improve your ROI, then it’s time to consider a dedicated content marketing analytics tool like Parse.ly.

 Talk to a content analytics expert at Parse.ly today.